 Nottingham University Hospitals Move Supplies Using New Trolley Tugs

-Two years ago, Nottingham University Hospitals NHS Trust invested in five SmartMover SM60 electric-operated tugs from MasterMover Ltd. According to David Argyle, who sourced the machines, the safety and welfare of hospital staff has significantly improved during this period.
+Nottingham University Hospitals NHS Trust invested in five SmartMover electric tugs from MasterMover.
+According to David Argyle, who sourced the machines, the safety and welfare of hospital staff has significantly improved during this period.
 “Staff at many hospitals still struggle to move roll cages from the lorry outside to the hospital ward or storage area.
 The machine is either too bulky or puts too much strain on the individual using it.
 To make matters worse, often the user cannot see in front of the roll cage they are pushing, which, as you can imagine, is a potential safety problem in hospital corridors or elevators, where other staff and visitors are present.
 At Nottingham University Hospitals, we realised we needed something safer, more compact and easier for our health estate team to use.”

-SmartMover RCM is a versatile machine designed for moving roll cages from vehicle tail lifts and across uneven surfaces, slopes and can turn through 90 degrees.
+The SmartMover range is made up of versatile machines designed for moving roll cages from vehicle tail lifts and across uneven surfaces, up and down slopes and machines can turn through 90 degrees.
 By clamping to the base of the roll cage, the unit ensures that the cage cannot be tipped onto the operator.
 This reduces serious injury to employees and makes unloading a single-person procedure.
-Efficiency and safety are further improved by allowing the movement of multiple roll cages using the towing links.
-Sealed batteries, variable speed and auto braking are also standard.
+Efficiency and safety are further improved by allowing the movement of multiple roll cages using the towing link bars.

 The machine is also very easy-to-use.
 A simple throttle paddle on the headset enables the user to constantly vary the speed according to the conditions.
 There is also a twin speed button that enables the operator to place a cap on the speed, which is useful for busy healthcare environments.
 Amongst other built-in safety features is an anti-crush button that ensures that the user cannot become trapped between the machine and an immoveable object.
 The device has an electro-magnetic brake, which is constantly engaged until the operator applies power via the throttle.
 The unit can be steered on either side, enabling easy turning in tight spaces.
 When off load, the device travels on the support wheels for maximum operator comfort.